Aram-961/Aram-961/README.md

 Dedicated Web Developer with strong technical skills and a creative mindset.
 Proficient in reactjs , tailwindCSS, experienced in developing dynamic websites.
 Collaborative, detail-oriented, and passionate about innovative projects.

-* 🌍  I'm based in Beirut
+* 🌍  I'm based in Lebanon, Beirut
 * ✉️  You can contact me at [aramistamboulian961@gmail.com](mailto:aramistamboulian961@gmail.com)

 ### Skills